leoosborne/waterfall-finder/README.md

     - [ ] Using Chart.js, show how much rain has fallen per hour over the past five days.

-    - [ ] Using Google Eartyh, show the watershed area above each falls.
+    - [ ] Using Google Earth, show the watershed area above each falls.

     - [ ] Using the accuwheather API, display the weather forecast for the next five days.